hashicorp/terraform-website/content/source/docs/enterprise/admin/module-sharing.html.md

 ![screenshot: selecting an organization to share](./images/admin-registry-share-organization-registry.png)

-Once the sharing organization is selected, the sharing type can be configured.
+Once you select the sharing organization, you can configure the sharing type.

 ### Global Module Sharing